How Exercise Affects Your Brain

 Exercise promotes gut health

-Your body is made up of the cells of your body, and a lot of other microorganisms, known as the “microbiome”.
+Your body is made up of cells and many other microorganisms, known as the “microbiome”.
 These are especially prevalent in the gut — there are “good” bacteria that assist with digestion and harmful bacteria that can cause disease, so keeping the right balance is important.

 The diversity of healthy bacteria in your gut also plays a role in your psychological wellbeing — and you can help to facilitate this biodiversity with regular exercise.